-During the fieldwork and post-excavation work an archaeological record and archive, AB1703 Area 8, of the site was created.
+During the fieldwork and post-excavation work an archaeological record and archive of the site, AB1703 Hotspot 16, was created.
 WA was appointed by HNP to undertake a programme of assessment of the archaeological potential of the evidence accumulated during the excavations and ABA was selected to undertake a portion of this work under a sub-contract agreement with WA.
 The excavated finds and environmental samples were handed over to WA in April 2019.

-The purpose of this document is to report on the post-excavation assessment of the Area 8 archive and to create an ordered archive for deposition.
-This report is written and structured to conform to MoRPHE guidelines, the Charted Institute for Archaeologist' standards required of post excavation assessment (ClfA 2014a; 2014b), and in line with the recommendations as stated in the ABA site summary report (ABA, 2018).
+The purpose of this document is to report on the post-excavation assessment of the Hotspot 16 archive and finds assemblage, and to create an ordered archive for deposition.
+This report is written and structured to conform to MoRPHE guidelines, the Charted Institute for Archaeologist' standards required of post excavation assessment (ClfA 2014a; 2014b), and is in line with the recommendations as stated in the ABA site summary report (ABA, 2018).
 Digital copies of this report are to be submitted to HNP and relevant stakeholders.
 The archive and finds assemblage were stored in accordance to ClfA's standards and guidance (ClfA, 2014a: 2014b) while under the curatorship of ABA.
 The paper archive and digital data, including photographs will be lodged with the Royal Commission on Ancient and Historical Monuments of Wales (RCAHMW) in Aberystwyth on completion of the project.
 ABA will hold a digital version of the archive indefinitely.